aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * This operation MUST return an QueryResponse object.
  * If the optional second QueryResponse object is provided, the two QueryResponse objects must be merged into the returned object, removing any duplicate results.
- * This operation MUST remove any records for which the scan beacon matched, but the actual query string does not match.
+ * This operation MUST remove any records for which the original QueryRequest does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a source field) then we might get results where the `Src` field contains something other than "foo" (because false positives are expected).
+Those results must be removed.

 ### transformScanRequest
  * This operation MUST take as input a ScanRequest object.